Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

                             )
 ```

-Training a model that is as big as the BERT model is computationally expensive, and it is therefore a good idea to
-train the model using gpu acceleration.
-Personally I did it using [Google colaboratory](https://colab.research.google.com/).

 Finally, in order to have a fully functioning model, I add the cleaning function I have talked about in the beging of this post
 as a transformer before my BERT based model,